simon-norman/oyster-card-with-matt/README.md

 Using the method `touch_in` on an instance of Oystercard will update the `in_journey?` method to return `true`.

+The entry station must be passed to `touch_in`, and the card must record this.
+Calling `my_oystercard.entry_station` should return the station passed.

 Using the method `touch_out` on an instance of Oystercard will update the `in_journey?` method to return `false`.

 Touching out of journeys will reduce the balance of the card by the minimum fare amount (£1).

+When calling `touch_out`, the entry station should be set to `nil`.

 #### Minimum amount for journeys